 Yes, Tel Aviv really is the vegan paradise.
 If I could, I would try a different restaurant each day.
-There are definitely enough to chose from.
+There are definitely enough to choose from.
 I won’t talk about all of them here because that would take forever, so I will write another piece on vegan travel in Israel itself later.
 Let me just tell you about my five favorite vegan friendly places and options in Tel Aviv.

 My goal is to try every item on this restaurant’s menu.
 They have a cheese platter that is to die for, their soy-based shakshuka is unreal, and don’t even get me started on their desserts menu.
 My family once ordered every dessert in the restaurant.
 Tiramisu, frozen cookie, pistachio cake, warm chocolate cake with ice cream… but nothing, and I repeat nothing, comes close to their cheesecake.
 You HAVE to try it.
 It’s so delicious!

 2. Literally any Hummus and/or Falafel place

 Not a lot to say here.
 I am pretty sure I have hummus running through my veins by now.
 A nice bowl of creamy deliciousness drizzled with olive oil, with fresh vegetables and warm pita, and my life is complete.
 You will also never go wrong with a falafel shop (but keep an eye open for the prices, near Carmel market you can get Falafel for 6-10 shekels, while you pay at least 15-17 shekels at other places).

 Located in beautiful Jaffa, this place serves some of the best ice cream in town.
 Half of their flavors are vegan, including dark chocolate and Rocher (my two favorites) and they have a whole array of toppings, too.
 Grab a scoop and then go enjoy the view in Jaffa.